Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

-In contrast, the excitation R3 can be observed up to 45~K (about twice $T_\text{N}$) as a strongly broadened feature in the absorption.
-In Fig.~\ref{fig:range1}(c) and (f) one can see the absorption spectrum around the excitation R3.
-It consists of a strong and sharp mode at 19730~cm$^{-1}$ and a broad sideband feature at higher frequencies (+94.5~cm$^{-1}$ from R3).
-We also fitted this range with two Gaussian lines for R3 and the broad sideband feature [see Fig.~\ref{fig:fitparcucro2}(g)].
+To analyze R3 we also fitted this range with two Gaussian lines for R3 and the broad sideband feature [see Fig.~\ref{fig:fitparcucro2}(g)].
 The temperature dependence of the fit parameters are shown in Fig.~\ref{fig:fitparcucro2}.
-The magnetic ordering temperature shows up in the eigenfrequency $\omega_0$ [Fig.~\ref{fig:fitparcucro2}(b)] as a kink, below which it increases to lower temperatures, reflecting the increase of an internal magnetic field.
-A similar behavior is observed for the intensity of R3 [Fig.~\ref{fig:fitparcucro2}(c)], but its line width [Fig.~\ref{fig:fitparcucro2}(a)] seems not to be influenced by the magnetic ordering at $T_\text{N}$.
-Previous investigations of the line width of the $^4A_2\rightarrow {}^2T_2$ absorption bands in the triangular lattice antiferromagnets LiCrO$_2$, V$X_2$ ($X$ = Cl, Br, I) and NaCrO$_2$ \cite{Kojima1993,Elliston1975} have been interpreted in terms of the formation of $Z_2$ vortices,\cite{Kojima1993} i.e. the relaxation time of the magnon sidebands is determined by the density of $Z_2$ vortices for all these compounds.
+Due to the distortion of the broad sideband below 18~K we only show the fitparameters for R3 in the whole temperature range, while we added the positions of the shoulder and the peak of the sideband to the eigenfrequency below 18~K. The magnetic ordering temperature shows up in the eigenfrequency $\omega_0$ of R3 [Fig.~\ref{fig:fitparcucro2}(b)] as a kink, below which it increases to lower temperatures, reflecting the increase of an internal magnetic field.
+A similar behavior is observed for the intensity [Fig.~\ref{fig:fitparcucro2}(c)], but its line width [Fig.~\ref{fig:fitparcucro2}(a)] seems not to be influenced by the magnetic ordering at $T_\text{N}$.
+The fit parameters of the broad sideband, which probably corresponds to a superposition of two sidebands, do not exhibit distinct anomalies at $T_\text{N}$.